Have you ever noticed that you tend to do many of the same things over and over when using your computer?

 6 – Press Ctrl+D to bookmark the current page in your we browser.
 This is another one that I use on a regular basis.

-7 – Pressing Ctrl+ and Ctrl- will make the text on the screen larger or smaller.
+7 – Press Ctrl+ and Ctrl- to make the text on the screen larger or smaller.
 If you struggle to read the small print on your favorite website, simply press Ctrl+ to increase the font size.
 When you’re done with that site, press Ctrl- to return the font size to normal.

 8 – And now, for one of my all-time favorites.
 Press the F5 key to refresh the page that’s currently displayed in your web browser.
 Sure, you can always click the refresh button at the top of the browser window, but if your hand isn’t already on the mouse simply pressing F5 is a lot faster!

 9 – Press Ctrl+F5 to force the browser to reload the current page from the site’s web server, not your browser’s local cache.
 I use CTRL+F5 every time I want to make sure I’m refreshing a page with the very latest version of its content.

 I use the shortcuts listed above on a daily basis, and they really do help me work a lot faster than I could by using the mouse alone.
 Give them a try for yourself and see if they speed up your computing as well!

 Bonus tip #1: These posts explains how to create a System Image Backup to help you get your PC back up and running quickly after a hard drive failure.